Edchja/cheat-sheet/linux/tools.md

 Secure Shell was created to replace insecure terminal emulation or login programs, such as [Telnet](https://wikipedia.org/wiki/Telnet) and [rsh](https://wikipedia.org/wiki/Remote_Shell) (remote shell). **SSH** enables the same functions, like logging in to and running terminal sessions on remote systems. **SSH** also replaces file transfer programs, such as File Transfer Protocol ([FTP](https://wikipedia.org/wiki/File_Transfer_Protocol)) and rcp (remote copy).

 The most basic use of `SSH` is to connect to a remote host for a terminal session.
-The command would be
+The command for that would be

 ```bash
 ssh UserName@server.example.com